tawi1/DotsTrafficCity/docs/source/playerCustom.rst

 This topic about how to replace the player with a custom user solution.

-Player Npc
+Player Character
 ----------------

-If you want your own script to spawn player npc, follow these steps:
+If you want your own script to spawn player character, follow these steps:

 #.
 Set the `World simulation type` to `Hybrid mono` in the :ref:`General settings <generalSettingsConfig>` config.
 #.
 Set the `Player controller type` to `Custom` in the :ref:`General settings <generalSettingsConfig>` config.